CEA-COSMIC/pysap/docs/source/installation.rst

 ----------

 Developers are recommend to clone the repository and build the package locally.
-To build PySAP locally run:
+To build PySAP locally run the following.

 .. code-block:: bash

   pip install .

-or:
+Alternatively, you can also run the following.

 .. code-block:: bash

-  python install install
+  python setup.py install

 Custom installation
 -------------------